0xadada/0xadada.github.io/about.md

 Apple Macbookpro.
 At home I'm still productive on battle-hardened `Early-2011` 8,2 (w/ SSD & ram upgrades).
 I sometimes travel with a Samsung Chromebook 3, and find it more useful every day.
-I ride a 2006 Fuji Track bike all year.
+I ride a custom built track bike all year.
 I carry a Google Pixel 5".
 I've been a long fan of Google Android hardware having used the HTC Dream/G1, Nexus S and Nexus 5.
 I always leave home with [whatever book
 I'm reading at the moment](https://www.goodreads.com/review/list/60524683-0xadada?shelf=currently-reading)